-Top Pick: Summer Infant’s Affordable Changing Pad
+Top Pick: An Affordable Changing Pad

 Honestly, you don’t even need a changing pad if you’re trying to go very minimal.
 You can easily change a baby on a towel or a changing mat (see below).
-That said, the cushioning and sides of a pad are nice in the beginning when you’re really worried about breaking your newborn.
+That said, the cushioning and sides of a pad are nice, especially in the beginning when you’re really worried about breaking your newborn.

 Also Good: A Big Portable Changing Mat